h2oai/h2o-llmstudio/documentation/docs/guide/experiments/view-an-experiment.md

 ## Experiment tabs

-You will see the following tabs that provide details and different aspects of your experiment.
+Once you click the name of the experiment, you will see the following tabs that provide details and different aspects of your experiment.

 - **Charts** : This tab visually represents the train/validation loss, metrics, and learning rate.
 These charts allow you to easily track your model’s performance as it trains.